OctopusDeploy/blog/blog/2022-03/how-octopus-complements-your-build-server/index.md

 ### Build human interactions into your deployment process

-As a release moves through a typical development pipeline (consisting of at least ‘Dev’, ‘QA’ and ‘Production’ environments), you may need the following types of human checks or actions:
+As a release moves through a typical development pipeline (consisting of at least Dev, QA, and Production environments), you may need the following types of human checks or actions:

 - Developers may want to check deployed changes in Dev before a release moves into QA.
-- A QA team will usually test the product as you’d expect customers to use it.
+- A QA team usually tests the product as you’d expect customers to use it.
 This is different to the automated code tests during builds.
 - A release may need sign-off from leadership before deployment to production (and thus your customers).

 In Octopus, you can build [manual intervention steps](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) right into your deployment processes.
 For example, if you need a deployment to pause and check for QA confirmation or management sign-off, that’s easy to add.

-This helps keep your deployments moving along as swiftly as you can.
+This helps keep your deployments moving along swiftly.

 ### Use spaces to manage access to manual interactions